SOLD

 On April 7, 1939, Senate Bill 2050 passed.
 It was written for the State to purchase the building at 50% of the appraised value.
 But the wrangling and haggling on the purchase deal was just beginning.

 In January, 1941, the Work Progress Administration (WPA) allotted $14,756 to remodel the building for use as a State Museum.
 The New Deal program was designed to put people back to work, and the new State Museum was a great choice for the people of Nevada.
 The Museum opened in February, 1942.
 Pleas and requests were made for donations of goods and Carson City Mint coins.
 Both began to stream in from local residents, including Mark Cecil’s bullion truck that he had rescued from the trash years before.
-Other Carson City Mint “junk” (as the Government called it) lay in homes throughout the Carson and Eagle valleys, as well as up in Virgnina City and parts of Northern Nevada.
+Other Carson City Mint “junk” (as the Government called it) lay in homes throughout the Carson and Eagle valleys, as well as up in Virginia City and parts of Northern Nevada.
 Much made its way into the Museum over time.
 But not the Troemner bullion scales.

 On June 17, 1954, Dick Graves officially opened the Carson City Nugget, complete with his “$50,000 rare gold collection.”
 Graves had been a very successful slot machine dealer and operator in Boise, Idaho.
 When Idaho outlawed slots and gaming, he moved to Nevada.
 Within a year, Graves opened another “Nugget” in Sparks.
 A young man by the name of John Ascuaga became his general manager there.